An In-Depth Look At The Best Golf Balls For 2023

 When possible, ask a friend to try out his golf balls when you’re on the field.
 Practice a variety of short game shots and see how you feel with a particular ball.

-If trying out different balls with friends isn’t an option or isn’t an easy option, then go to a store that gives you the chance to try balls on the green or on a practice green.
+If trying out different balls with friends isn’t an option or isn’t an easy option, then go to a store that gives you a chance to try balls on the green or on a practice green.

 Also, remember to try testing with drivers and/or launch monitors.

 Ultimately, how you test out different golf balls doesn’t matter.
 What does matter is that you actually test them out.
-You can think a ball looks great and you can read all the reviews you want, but you won’t really know anything about a particular ball until you see how it performs in action, so never neglect this all important step.
+You can think a ball looks great and you can read all the reviews you want, but you won’t really know anything about a particular ball until you see how it performs in action, so never neglect this all-important step.

 As you can see, a lot of thought goes into choosing the right golf balls to meet your needs.
 As long as you put in that though, however, you should have no problem finding the right balls and enjoying a great many games with them.